 Basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, without consideration for potentially dilutive securities.
-Diluted net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common stock and potentially dilutive securities outstanding for the period.
+Diluted net loss per share attributable to common stockholders by the weighted-average number of common stock and potentially dilutive securities outstanding for the period.
 For purposes of the diluted net loss per share calculation, outstanding stock options, RSUs, and shares expected to be issued pursuant to the ESPP are considered to be potentially dilutive securities.
 Because the Company has reported a net loss for all periods presented, diluted net loss per share is the same as basic net loss per share for those periods.